freenas/freenas-docs/userguide/sharing.rst

 :numref:`Figure %s <creating_guest_afp_share_fig>`.
 Complete these fields in this screen:

-#. **Share name:** enter a name for the share that is useful to you
+#. **Share name:** enter a name for the share that is identifiable but
-   but which is under 27 characters and does not contain a period.
+   less than 27 characters long.
+This name cannot contain a period.
 In this example, the share is named *afp_guest*.

 #.
 Click the button for :guilabel:`Mac OS X (AFP)`.